 6. Strike a (flattering) pose.

-Say goodbye to creepy hands by relaxing your fingers, adding a prop or resting your hands on your new fiance's arm.
-Avoid shots that highlight every pore and strand of hair on your hands by tilting the camera at an angle instead of shooting straight on.
+Say good-bye to creepy hands by relaxing your fingers, adding a prop or resting your hands on your new fiancé's arm.
+Avoid shots that highlight every pore and strand of hair on your hands by a slight tilt of the camera—or your hand—instead of shooting straight on.

-You want your ring to stand out and look as awesome as it is.
+You want your ring to stand out and look awesome.
 Skip the collages and pick one great shot to feature.
-You've got a lot of wedding planning ahead, so don't give your followers any excuses to hide your feed.

 9. If all else fails, use a filter.

-Instagram's made it easy for anyone to take a share-worthy photo.
-Add your ring selfie, apply that perfect Valencia filter and…
+Instagram's go-to filters made it easy for anyone to take a share-worthy photo.
+Add your ring selfie, apply that perfect Valencia filter and done.

-Now's the time to be sentimental, write a saccharine caption about marrying your best friend and use the heart-shaped frame you always wanted to try.
-Tag the location of your proposal and share to Instagram, Twitter and Facebook and your grandparents on email.
-(Don't forget to tag @theknot and hashtag #theknotrings)
+If ever there were a time to be sentimental, it's now.
+Write the caption about marrying your best friend, get creative with the emojis and tag the location of your proposal to share on social media.
+(Don't forget to tag @theknot and hashtag #theknotrings too.)